NALTP/Rules/README.md

   - (4) If the seeding of one team is determined in a three-or-more team tiebreaker but other seeds aren't, tiebreak rules continue as they are and do not reset for the remaining teams.

 #### Section C - Rounds
-  - (1) Initial round of any number of teams announced by the CRC - “Play-in round”
+  - (1) Initial round of any number of teams announced by the CRC - “Play-in round.”
   - (2) First round of 8 teams (quarterfinals) - "Equidistant Eight."
   - (3) Second round of 4 teams (semifinals) - "Foci Four."
-  - (4) Final round of 2 teams (finals) - “Superball”, “Muperball”, and “Nuperball”
+  - (4) Final round of 2 teams (finals) - “Superball”, “Muperball”, and “Nuperball.”
 ___
 ### Article IX - Cheating